ludmattern/Darkly/README.md

 # Darkly — Vulnerabilities

 Short index of documented findings with links to each write‑up.
-All proof artifacts are text‑only under each `Ressources/` folder.
+All proofs are under each `Ressources/` folder.

 ## Documented findings